Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 ![](/_images/_superlongboard/_upgrade/slb_up_p39_LaserTest.jpg){.aligncenter .size-full}

 If the laser testing didn’t go as planned, check your wiring and that you’ve turned on your driver correctly.
 If you go back through the steps still with no success, you can always read more about laser setup on our more advanced <a href="https://resources.sienci.com/view/slb-manual/#laser">SLB Manual page</a>.

+### Rotary Test

+One thing worth double-checking is that you're getting the correct amount of movement out of your rotary axis.
+You can do this by simply jogging the A-axis by 360 degrees to see if it makes one full rotation.

+If this doesn't happen, then your steps/mm machine setting might be set incorrectly.
+You can find this in the Firmware tool under "A=axis travel resolution" also known as $103, and for the Vortex rotary this value should be `79.01234568`.
+If you're not using the Vortex, then there's some [other troubleshooting here](https://resources.sienci.com/view/vx-troubleshooting/#rotation-is-incorrect).

 ## Routing